akramhany/alx-higher_level_programming/README.md

-## Python - Hello, World
+## Python

-In this repo, I would solve ALX tasks for 0x00.
-Python Lesson.
+In this repo, I would solve ALX tasks Python.